cynotebo/KM-Workshop/Module 4.md

 ```
 PUT https://{your-service-name-goes-here}.search.windows.net/skillsets/clinical-trials-small?api-version=2019-05-06-Preview
 ```
-It is important that you use version 2019-05-06*-Preview* because the knowlege store projections are still in Preview mode.
+It is important that you use version 2019-05-06-Preview because the knowledge store projections are still in Preview mode.

 *Note that you can create, get, edit and delete each of the resources (index, data source, indexer, skillset) using REST APIs, just like you did with the skillset*.